Saurav0989/MODE-Kepler-Discovery/README.md

 We overlaid gravitational wave frequency evolution with entropy production:

-![Geometry of the Crash](synthesis/mission2_geometry_of_crash.png)
+![Geometry of the Crash](synthesis/mission2_geometry_of_crash.png) whihc is attached in pdf u can read in repo

 **Key Observations:**
 - GW150914 frequency chirp: 30 Hz → 200 Hz (inspiral to merger)